ThomasOttosson/car-gamethomas/README.md

 * The color design is inspired from the movie "The Matrix".

-* Error handling, when the user enters a repeated number/coordinate or anything that isn't a number/coordinate then software displays different error messages related to the issue.
+* Error handling, when the user enters a repeated number/coordinate or anything that isn't a number/coordinate then the software displays different error messages related to the issue.

 ## Future features

-* Adding names for each board to improve clarity.

 * Design the game color theme to look a bit more appealing/interactive for kids.